 - 22. Testing should be offered to, or arranged for, all patients with new or worsening symptoms that are compatible with COVID-19 where possible and appropriate.
 Testing should also be offered to, or arranged for, asymptomatic contacts of a confirmed case.
 Primary care providers should reference the COVID-19 Provincial Testing Guidance Update for guidance on assessing and managing patients considered to be at higher risk, including priority population groups. - 23.
 Primary care providers should not delay assessment and treatment of issues which have symptoms that overlap with those of COVID-19 but are clinically evident of a different diagnosis (e.g. COPD exacerbation, sinusitis).
 Providers should use clinical judgement, taking into account local epidemiology and exposure history, to assess and treat these types of issues in a timely manner.
-Any individual who has been referred for testing must be told to isolate until a negative result is received.
 Additionally, PHO has developed Considerations for Community-Based Health Care Workers on Interpreting Local Epidemiology. - 24.
 Primary care providers should reference the COVID-19 Provincial Testing Guidance Update for testing guidance and the COVID-19 Reference Document for Symptoms for the latest version of the symptom list, including exceptions related to underlying conditions. - 25.
-Point-of-care testing (also known as 'rapid testing') can be used as an additional layer of screening within the primary care environment.
-Antigen point-of-care testing is not to be used for diagnosis of COVID-19.
+Point-of-care testing (also known as 'rapid antigen testing') can be used as an additional layer of screening within the primary care environment (e.g. it may be useful as part of regular ongoing screening with HCWs/staff).
+Rapid antigen point-of-care testing is not to be used for diagnosis of COVID-19.
+As such, rapid antigen testing is currently not recommended for one-off testing of patients or for use with people who may have COVID-19 symptoms.
 Individuals who test positive on a rapid antigen test must be referred for confirmatory PCR testing.
-More guidance is available on the Ministry of Health website. - 26.
+More guidance is available on the Ministry of Health website and in Appendix 9: Management of Individuals with Point-of-Care Testing Results.
+Those interested can access free rapid tests through this MOH program here. - 26.
 Primary care providers should be familiar with local testing locations and their specific protocols.
-Testing options are outlined below. - Referral to the nearest testing location or emergency department:

-Primary care providers should follow their local testing location's protocol about referrals for testing.
+Testing options are outlined below. - Referral to the nearest testing location or emergency department: Primary care providers should follow their local testing location's protocol about referrals for testing.
 If patients are referred to a hospital or a testing location, the primary care provider should make efforts to ensure that the patient is aware of the need for safe arrangements for travel to the hospital or testing location that maintains isolation of the patient (i.e., patient should wear a surgical/procedure mask and should avoid public transit if possible).